dirtystylus/mllty/content/posts/goodbye-x100s-hello-x100vi/index.md

 ![Two black and silver cameras side-by-side.](goodbye-x100s-hello-x100vi-1.jpg "Fujifilm X100VI and X100S, holding hands"){.cinemascope}

 Last week I packed up my Fujifilm X100S and sent it off to a new owner.
 I’d had the camera just shy of ten years, the longest of any digital camera I’ve owned.
 I put up with its slow and inaccurate autofocus, its weird noise reduction at high ISO, and a broken power switch courtesy of a spilled cocktail.
-It’s been the closest thing I’ve shot to a digital Canonet, as I [wrote](/posts/fuji-x100s/):
+I will miss it—it’s been the closest thing I’ve shot to a digital Canonet, as I [wrote](/posts/fuji-x100s/) when I first got it:

 > When I stopped shooting film I kept wishing for something very specific—basically a digital version of my Canonet QL17: small body, small lens with a fast aperture, built-in viewfinder.